emmanueluche/dune_imperium_uprising_4/Manual.md

 - F1.
 Each player takes 1 water and places it in their supply.

-> An icon that shows a water drop on the right

 - F2.
 Create a bank next to the game board containing the Solari, spice, remaining water tokens, and the sandworms you prefer (either wood, plastic, or both).
 These are not meant to be limited; if you run out and need more, make any convenient substitution. also, add the 4 Maker Hooks tokens to the bank.

 - G. Each player chooses a color and takes all of its components.

 - G1.
 Place two of your Agents on your Leader.
-Place your third Agent (Your Swordmaster) Next To The Game Board.
+Place your third Agent (your Swordmaster) Next To The Game Board.

 - G2.
 Place one of your two discs on the Score track.
 In a 4-player game, place it on the 1 space.
 Otherwise, place it on the 0 space.

 - G3.
-Place your Combat marker (with the side shown at the right face up) On the 0 space of the Combat track.
+Place your Combat marker (with the side shown at the right face up) on the 0 space of the Combat track.

 - G4.
 Place four cubes, one each, on the bottom spaces of the Inﬂuence tracks of the four Factions.

 - G5.
 The other 12 cubes represent your troops.
 Place three in one of the four circular garrisons on the game board (each player taking the one closest to them).

 - G6.
 Place your remaining components in your supply, in clear view of all players.

 - H. Shuffle the Objective cards.
 (Some are marked "1-3P" or "4/6P," for those numbers of players.
 Omit any that don't match your player count, returning them to the game box.)

   Each player draws one Objective at random, then places it face up in their supply.
-The player whose Objective shows the First Player marker takes that marker.
+The player whose objective shows the First Player marker takes that marker.

 > In step A, there is no Mentat; place the Shield Wall token on the board instead.
 In step C3, there are no Foldspace cards.
 Sandworms and Maker Hooks are placed in the bank in step F2.
-Spies are added to the components each player takes in step G.
-Objective cards are distributed in step H, and these determine the first player.
+Spies are added to the components each player takes in step G. Objective cards are distributed in step H, and these determine the first player.

 ## Game Overview And Major Concepts (Page 6)